Reminder: Electronic Refunds Interim Final Rule Effective Feb. 6 (Support Call- Jan. 28)

 What It Means for Customs Brokers

-Coming Soon: Easier ACE Portal Account Application
+Enhanced ACE Portal Account Application Available

 The new process applies to trade parties that have a CBP Form 5106 (Importer ID Input Record) on file but do not yet have ACE Portal access.
 When using the modernized tool, CBP will verify the applicant by sending a code to the email address listed on the 5106 record.

 CBP advises all importers and brokers to confirm that contact details, including email address and phone number, on their 5106 records are accurate.
-For importers whose 5106 records are managed by brokers, brokers should ensure that current importer contact information is provided.
+For importers whose 5106 records are managed by brokers, brokers should ensure that the current importer contact information is provided.

-Support and Resources
+Additional Support and Resources

 How GHY Can Help?